Pinterest Hidden Image

 But it doesn't stop there, how you cool the bread is essential to preventing a soggy bottom!
 Once baked, allow the bread the cool slightly in the pan for 10 minutes, and then remove it from the pan and transfer to a cooling rack to cool further.
 If you leave it in the pan, it will steam, and that can create a gummy bottom layer in the pumpkin bread.

 How to store vegan pumpkin bread?
+Can it be frozen?

 This cake stays wonderfully moist for up to a week when stored correctly.
 When your cake has cooled, wrap any leftovers tightly in plastic wrap or foil or place it in an airtight container.
 It will keep at room temperature for up to 5 days - provided your environment is not too warm.
 In the fridge, it will be good for 7 days.

-Yes!
-You can freeze it for up to a month.
+You can also freeze it for up to a month.
 Cut the bread into individual slices and separate them with sheets of parchment.
 Make sure they are wrapped well or place them in a sealed container.
 That way, you can defrost a slice whenever you're craving some with your coffee!
 To defrost, let it thaw at room temperature for a couple of hours.

-🍞 More Quick Breads
+🍞 More Quick Bread Recipes

 Stay in touch with me through social media @ InstagramPinterestTikTok, and Facebook.
 And subscribe via email to get all our new recipes!

-Vegan Pumpkin Bread
+Moist Vegan Pumpkin Bread With Streusel Topping

-4.87 from 83 votes
+4.87 from 84 votes

 PREP TIME: 20 minutes